iyagicom/ScreenDrawing/README.md

 - Runs as a fullscreen transparent overlay
 - Eraser size is shared with the stroke width setting
-- Highlight mode works on pen (freehand), line, rectangle, and ellipse
+- Highlight mode works on pen (freehand), line, rectangle, ellipse, and arrow
+- Eraser mode works on pen (freehand), line, rectangle, ellipse, and arrow
 - Holding `Ctrl` or `Shift` temporarily switches tools and restores them on release
+- In mouse passthrough mode, the toolbar remains fully clickable
 - All drawing is non-destructive to the desktop — only the overlay canvas is affected
-- Settings (tool, color, width, font, fill, highlight) are auto-saved on exit to `~/.local/share/screendrawing/settings.json`
+- Settings (tool, color, width, font, fill, highlight) are auto-saved on exit

 ---